sebastienblanc/keycloak-quickstarts/README.md

-# Keycloak Quickstarts
+# <span>Keycloak</span> Quickstarts

-The quickstarts demonstrate securing applications with Keycloak.
+The quickstarts demonstrate securing applications with <span>Keycloak</span>.
 They provide small, specific, working examples that can be used as a reference for your own project.